How to Grow From Seed - Detailed Guide

 How to Germinate Native Seeds

-Germinated seedsOne of the joys of propagating native plants is that you don’t need expensive or sophisticated facilities.
+Propagating native plants doesn’t require expensive or sophisticated facilities.
 Native seeds are ideally suited to germinate outdoors in beds or pots.
-For many native plants, germination outdoors is often better than when seeds are sown in a greenhouse where the temperature is too consistent and high humidity creates perfect conditions for rot.
+For many native plants, outdoor seed sowing is often better than a greenhouse where the temperature is too consistent and high humidity creates perfect conditions for rot.
 With outdoor propagation, seeds germinate when the conditions are optimum for each species.
 For some, that’s in the frosty temperatures of early spring and others in the heat of summer.

 Sowing the Seeds